781flyingdutchman/background_downloader/README.md

             group: 'bunchOfFiles'));
 ```

 All tasks in group `bunchOfFiles` will now use the notification group configuration with ID `myNotificationGroup`.
+Any other task that uses a configuration with `groupNotificationId` set to 'myGroupNotification' will also be added to that group notification.

 ### Tapping a notification
 To respond to the user tapping a notification, register a callback that takes `Task` and `NotificationType` as parameters: